 Castles and Rhine tolls on the Middle Rhine

-In the Valley of the Rhine, many ruins and even well preserved medieval castles have remained.
+In the Rhine valley, many ruins and even well-preserved medieval castles have remained.
 Our region is located at the northern end of the Middle Rhine Valley.
 Speaking in medieval terms, it is on the southern border of the power of the archbishopric of Cologne.
-Here, four of the seven prince-electors of the Holy Roman Empire held territories, namely the archbishops of Cologne, Mayence and Trier and the Count Palatine.
+Here, four of the seven prince-electors of the Holy Roman Empire held territories, namely the archbishops of Cologne, Mainz and Trier and the Count Palatine.
 In addition, many more or less local counts had their say as well.